ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed resizing issue for relative widgets
+* (foxriver76) do not crash when using visibility "only for groups"

 ### 2.9.24 (2024-01-24)
 * (foxriver76) Image 8 widget ported to react